zenml-io/zenml/examples/whylogs_data_profiling/README.md

-# Profiling Datasets with whylogs/WhyLabs
+# 📊 Profiling Datasets with whylogs/WhyLabs
 Data logging and profiling is an important part of any production ML pipeline. [whylogs](https://whylabs.ai/whylogs) is an open source library that analyzes your data and creates statistical summaries called whylogs profiles. whylogs profiles can be visualized locally or uploaded to the [WhyLabs](https://whylabs.ai/) platform where more comprehensive analyses can be carried out.

+## 🗺 Overview
 ZenML integrates seamlessly with whylogs and WhyLabs.
 This example shows how easy it is to enhance steps in an existing ML pipeline with whylogs profiling features.
 Changes to the user code are minimal while ZenML takes